5at0ri/homebridge-tcl-home/README.md

 This plugin was created to get basic functionality working.
 If you'd like to add support for more devices or features:

-1. Fork this repository
-2. Add your improvements
+1. Fork this repository to add your own improvements or add different models.
+I'm a noob so I've only just got it working with my specific model right now.

 ## License